The Menace to Carlotta

 The Menace to Carlotta is a 1914 American silent short drama film directed by Allan Dwan, featuring Pauline Bush, William C. Dowlan, Murdock MacQuarrie and Lon Chaney.
 On March 19, 1914, it was banned by the censor of Quebec.
 Currently, the film is now considered lost.
 Notably, Chaney wrote the film's scenario marking his first known screenwriting credit.
 Initially, the film was titled Carlotta, the Bead Stringer.

 Plot

-Carlotta's fiancé Giovanni Bartholdi (Chaney) becomes destitute after losing his money to a shady character known as "The Vulture" in a gambling game.
+Carlotta's fiancé Giovanni Bartholdi becomes destitute after losing his money to a shady character known as "The Vulture" in a gambling game.
 He moves in with Carlotta and her family, including her father and brother Tony.
 The Vulture convinces Giovanni to lure Carlotta to a seedy dive one night, where she is to be kidnapped and sold into the white slave trade.
 However, her family intervenes just in time and she is rescued by her father and brother.